The exact cook time can vary. Read below for our tips!

 Step by Step Instructions

-If you want to know how to make frozen turkey meatballs in the air fryer, you can follow the recipe steps in this section to see just how ours turned out.
+If you want to know how to make frozen turkey meatballs in the air fryer, you can follow the steps in this section to see how ours turned out.

-If you don’t care for visuals, you can skip down to the recipe card below!
+If you don’t care for visuals, skip down to the recipe card below!

 First, preheat the air fryer to 380 degrees Fahrenheit.

 Once it is hot, add in the frozen turkey meatballs.
-They should be in one even layer – with no overcrowding to help with even cooking.
+They should be in one even layer.
+Don’t overcrowd the air fryer so the meatballs cook evenly.

 If you can’t fit that many meatballs into your air fryer without overlap, cook them in two batches.